If you haven’t been following the Sudan Uprising, here is a timeline of the most crucial events since then (partly taken from this BBC article):

 Write to your local politicians.

 In the diaspora, we must contact news organisations, politicians and most importantly our friends and family in Sudan.
-To show them that their struggles are not forgotten, call them, update them about what is happening abroad, use your diasporic and working internet connections to provide them with all the information you have.
+To show them that their struggles are not forgotten, call them and update them about what is happening abroad.
 Most of all, remind them to stay peaceful even if they have all rights to want to resort to violence to protect themselves.

 Furthermore, every rape victim needs to take an AIDS shot/vaccine which can be provided from Noon Salah Eldin.
 You must let them know quickly because this shot needs to be taken within 72 hours post-rape.
 This is Noon’s contact: 00447480645029.

 To everyone non-Sudanese: Your silence is lethal.
 Share what is happening, attend protests and stand in solidarity, donate to trusted fundraisers and find out how your government is supporting the Sudanese military.
 At the utmost minimum, ask your Sudanese friends how they are doing.